Hernia is a protrusion of an internal organ through the weak tissues that surround it. It has some clinical features such as:

 Inguinal hernias are not dangerous in itself but may lead to significant complications when the blood flow stops to the intestine.
 It is known as strangulation.
 The symptoms of strangulation may be nausea, vomiting, fever, sudden pain, inability to bowels and/or hernia bulge turning red or dark.

 To make you understand, the area between the hip and the chest is known as the abdomen.
 The lower abdominal wall is the inguinal region, also known as the groin.
-The bulging is either the body fat or a part of the small intestine.
-Hernia may get back to its place when the person lays down.
+The hernia may get back to its place when the person lays down.
 The risk of hernia increases if you are overweight or you smoke or have a family history of hernias.

 Inguinal hernia can be of two types: